wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-example.md

 11. Drag the find operation of the Email Connector to the Design view as shown below.

-12. Select the 'connectionURI' as the 'Connection' from the drop down in the properties window.
+12. Select 'connectionURI' as the connection from the 'Connection' menu in the properties view.

 13. Next, provide JSON expressions for the following two properties.
 These expressions will retrieve the respective values from the JSON request payload.